patx/micropie/README.md

 - Form handling and POST requests
 - And more

-*Please note these are examples, showing the MicroPie API and routing, they are not meant for producton!*
+*Please note these are examples, showing the MicroPie API, they are not meant for producton!*
 ## **Why ASGI?**
 ASGI is the future of Python web development, offering:
 - **Concurrency**: Handle thousands of simultaneous connections efficiently.